Kol-UI/CSharp-CheatSheet/README.md

             5. Increasing Number Pyramid Patterns
             6. Asterisk Rows Pyramid Patterns
             7. Repeated Number Pyramid Patterns
+            8. Diamond Patterns
+            9. Alphabet Patterns
+                1. Specific Letters
+                2. All Letters
+                3. Letters from Word
         4. Factorial
+    6. Array
+        1. Frenquency in Array
+        2. Create an Array
+        3. Reverse an Array
+        4. Fast Reverse
+        5. Sum of elements in Array
+        6. Sum of elements in Array with .Sum
+        7. Copy from one Array to another
+        8. Count Number of Dublicate

+## 2. Math

+## 3. Methods
+    1. Concept of Method
+    2. List Methods
+    3. Array Methods

 ## 5. Regular Expressions
     1. Mobile Number Validity